 When Pomeranians were much larger, they served as excellent guard dogs.
 These dogs were better than others at protecting their owner.
 But what makes them a good guard dog?
 There's more to it than just the size or strength of an animal.

-Pomeranians were excellent guard dogs because they met specific criteria like high intelligence level, and their ability to detect and bark at the slightest sound.
+Pomeranians were excellent guard dogs because they met specific criteria like high intelligence level and ability to detect and bark at the slightest sound.

 Back then, the Pomeranians were very alert and larger species.
-They had the size to fight with intruders if it came down to an actual fight, but now these tiny dogs are able to alert owners to intruders with their loud barking.
+They had the size to fight with intruders if it came down to an actual fight, but now these tiny dogs can alert owners to intruders with their loud barking.
 However, they still make good watchdogs.

-Pomeranians are intelligent, watchful, and confident dogs that like to keep an eye on their surroundings.
-The Pomeranian dog breed has a highly sharp bark that warns the owner of any potential intruder.
+Pomeranians are intelligent, watchful, and confident dogs who like to monitor their surroundings.
+The Pomeranian dog breed has a sharp bark that warns the owner of any potential intruder.

 The Pom weighs only three to seven pounds.
-Pomeranians are a fantastic breed of dog, able to detect any changes in their environment and alert you as soon as possible.
+Pomeranians are a fantastic dog breed, able to detect changes in their environment and alert you as soon as possible.
 They will bark at anything that alarms them.

 Pomeranians as Sled Dogs

-People may not know it, but Pomeranians are actually quite intelligent, a bit more intelligent than their ancestors.
-They've been shown in studies by animal laboratories and universities on canine behavior that they can learn tasks much faster than many other breeds of dogs.
+People may not know it, but Pomeranians are a bit more intelligent than their ancestors.
+They’ve been shown in animal laboratories and university studies on canine behavior that they can learn tasks much faster than many other breeds of dogs.

-The Pomeranian is a furry little animal that can sometimes face harsh weather conditions.
+The Pomeranian is a furry little animal that sometimes faces harsh weather conditions.
 However, thanks to their soft and fluffy coats, they will always be protected from any elements of nature which may cause them harm.

 Pomeranians are known for being a happy breed.
 They have been seen romping around, playing in the snow.

-However, you still may find it hard to imagine these Pomeranians pulling someone on a sleigh, but consider their size compared with today.
-In ancient times Pomeranian dog breed weighed around 30 pounds, almost like a small Australian shepherd.
-That's the reason they had the ability to pull the sled.
+However, you still may find it hard to imagine these Pomeranians pulling someone on a sleigh but consider their size compared with today.
+In ancient times, the Pomeranian dog breed weighed around 30 pounds, almost like a small Australian shepherd.
+That’s the reason they could pull the sled.

-However, these toy dogs no longer participate in sled dog competitions because they are now toy size dogs through generations of selective breeding for appearance only rather than working ability.
-The American Kennel Club hosts many events during the year for show-quality Pomeranian dogs.
+However, these toy dogs no longer participate in sled dog competitions because they are now toy-size dogs through generations of selective breeding for appearance only rather than working ability.
+The American Kennel Club hosts many events yearly for show-quality Pomeranian dogs.

 Pomeranians as Farm Dogs

 Pomeranians were often bred to work on farms.
-They had the most exciting and surprising jobs of all time, including one that was used as a watchdog for farmers thousands of years ago.
-The Pomeranian's ancestors were a loyal and protective dog who was bred to herd and guard livestock.
+They had the most exciting and surprising jobs, including one used as a watchdog for farmers thousands of years ago.
+The Pomeranian’s ancestors were loyal and protective dogs bred to herd and guard livestock.

-The 30-pound Pomeranians of the past were more than capable of herding sheep as compared to the Pembroke Welsh Corgi.
-Pomeranians are now known for their small, dainty size, but they are intelligent little dogs, who have retained many working dog instincts.
+The 30-pound Pomeranians of the past were more capable of herding sheep than the Pembroke Welsh Corgi.
+Pomeranians are now known for their small, dainty size, but they are intelligent little dogs who have retained many working dog instincts.

 Pomeranians as Royal Dogs